ayrna/orca/doc/orca-tutorial.md

 1. To run many experiments as easily as possible to compare **many algorithms** and **many datasets**.
 2. To provide an easy way of including new algorithms into the framework by simply defining the parameters of the algorithms and the training and test methods.

-To help these purposes, ORCA is mainly used through scripts that describe experiments.
+To help these purposes, ORCA is mainly used through scripts that describe experiments, but the methods can be easily used through a common API.

-ORCA has been developed and tested in GNU/Linux systems and ported to Windows.
-It has been tested in MATLAB R2009a-R2017b and Octave >4.0.
 To install ORCA visit [ORCA Quick Install Guide](orca-quick-install).

 ## Running ORCA algorithms from your own Matlab code